KhanhVNMC/mailspampython/README.md

-# mailspampython
+# Python Mail Spam

-Simple Mail Spam with Python 3
+Simple Mail Spam with Python 3 - GiaKhanhVN

+Uh, the title say it all, cya!